chuijse/chh-api/README.md

+# CHH portafolio Api

-# Sanity Blogging Content Studio
+## Sanity Blogging Content Studio

 Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.